apostrophecms/docs/docs/reference/template-tags.md

 ## `area`

 The `area` tag inserts an area field into the template.
-The area field [must already be configured](/guide/areas-and-widgets.md#basic-area-configuration) in the page
+The area field [must already be configured](/guide/areas-and-widgets.md#basic-area-configuration) in the page.

 ### Usage